digitalservicebund/ris-backend-service/README.md

 gopass sync
 ```

-Now you can generate a new `.env` file containig the secrets:
+Now you can generate a new `.env` file containing the secrets.
+When using a Yubikey you may asked multiple times for your pin:

 ```bash
 ./run.sh env